Joseph Lau: Art and wine collections

 Lau is an avid art collector.
 He ranks among ARTnews's list of the "Top 200 Collectors."
 In 2017, Forbes has estimated the total value of his art collection at around a $1 billion.

-Lau purchased Everything Must Go (1984) by Jean-Michel Basquiat for $250,000 in the 1990s.
+Lau owns the painting Everything Must Go (1984) by Jean-Michel Basquiat.
 In 2006, Lau purchased Andy Warhol's Mao (1977), a portrait of Mao Zedong, for $17.4 million at Christie's.
 In 2007, Lau purchased Paul Gauguin's Te Poipoi (The Morning) (1892), a painting of a Tahitian scene, for $39.2 million at a Sotheby's auction.

-In February 2020, Lau offered his David Hockney painting The Splash (1966) at Sotheby’s contemporary art sale in London.
+In February 2020, Lau offered his David Hockney painting The Splash (1966) at Sotheby's contemporary art sale in London.
 The painting sold for $29.9 million, which is the third highest price ever achieved for a Hockney at auction.

 Lau owns a collection of more than 10,000 bottles of red wine.
 In October 2020, the sales of Lau's French wines at Sotheby's in Hong Kong brought a total of $6.8 million, more than doubling pre-sale expectations.
 Following the success of the sale, Lau sold 147 lots (533 bottles in total) again at Sotheby's in Hong Kong.
 The sale brought a total of $6.8 million, also doubling its pre-sale estimate.

+In May 2025, Lau's "Iconic Wines Part III" live auction at Christie's has exceeded all expectations, with the hammer falling at HK$72.9 million, more than double the auction house's low estimate.
+The top lot, a prized set of 10 bottles of Henri Jayer's Vosne-Romanée Cros Parantoux 1999, achieved HK$3.25 million, more than triple its low estimate.
+The distinguished collection also featured coveted treasures from Domaine de la Romanée-Conti, Lafite, Leflaive, and Petrus.